-- The Time Police who serves as The Cavalry in the manga and anime (not the remake), arresting Gigazombie, disbanding the Dark Tribe, and saving Nobita and friends after they're trapped by a cave-in.
+- The Cavalry: The Time Police in the manga and anime (not the remake), arresting Gigazombie, disbanding the Dark Tribe, and saving Nobita and friends after they're trapped by a cave-in.

-- Cool Pet: Nobita, being assign to create "pets" using Doraemon's DNA mixing machine, decide to create a pegasus, a gryphon and an oriental dragon.
+- Creating Life: Nobita, being assign to create "pets" using Doraemon's DNA mixing machine, decide to create a pegasus, a gryphon and an oriental dragon.
 They serve as steeds and are handy in scaring away minions of the Dark Tribe.